 When grep

-files to search in, it assumes we want to search for that pattern on
+in, it assumes we want to search for that pattern on stdin.
+This is

-stdin.
-This is great for shell scripts and one-liners at the
+great for shell scripts and one-liners at the command-line, but it’s

 The thing is, it’s super easy to detect when the user might have made this mistake: if we’re defaulting to reading from stdin and the file corresponding to stdin represents a terminal (more specifically, a tty).
 And once we’ve detected it, we can print a helpful message.